indieweb/wordpress-indieweb/readme.txt

 = How do I get Started? =

-IndieWeb for WordPress is a plugin installer program.
+IndieWeb for WordPress includes a plugin installer program.
 A Getting Started Guide can be found under Plugins->IndieWeb.

 = What about plugin XYZ? =